webdriverio/webdriverio/docs/CustomCommands.md

 console.log(elem3.myCustomElementCommand2('foobar')) // outputs "function"
 ```

-Be careful to not overload the `browser` scope with custom commands.
-It is advised to rather define custom logic into page objects so they are bound to a specific page.
+Be careful to not overload the `browser` scope with too many custom commands.

+We recommend defining custom logic in [page objects](PageObjects.md), so they are bound to a specific page.

 ## Integrate 3rd party libraries

-If you use external libraries (e.g. to do database calls) that support promises, a nice approach to easily integrate them is to wrap certain API methods within a custom command.
+If you use external libraries (e.g., to do database calls) that support promises, a nice approach to integrate them is to wrap certain API methods with a custom command.

 When returning the promise, WebdriverIO ensures that it doesn't continue with the next command until the promise is resolved.
-If the promise gets rejected the command will throw an error.
+If the promise gets rejected, the command will throw an error.

 ```js
 import request from 'request'